danbev/learning-nodejs/README.md

     Environment* env = CreateEnvironment(isolate, context, instance_data);

 #### CreateEnvironment(isolate, context, instance_data)
-...

     Local<FunctionTemplate> process_template = FunctionTemplate::New(isolate);
     process_template->SetClassName(FIXED_ONE_BYTE_STRING(isolate, "process"));
     ...
     SetupProcessObject(env, argc, argv, exec_argc, exec_argv);

-This looks like the node process object is being created here.
+This looks like the node `process` object is being created here.
 All the JavaScript built-in objects are provided by the V8 runtime but the process object is not one of them.
 So here we are doing the same as in the hello-world example above but naming the object 'process'

     auto maybe = process->SetAccessor(env->context(),
                                  env->title_string(),